youngshook/Mine/README.md

 Mine
 ========

-##(Atention: The project is outdated, I will migrate it to an MVC pattern when possible)
+##(Atention: The project is outdated, I will migrate it to an MVC pattern when I have time)

 From my humble knowledge I would like to share this project with you.